Mixed Hodge Structures on Alexander Modules: Semisimplicity for Proper Maps

-where $\Lambda$ is a finite index set, $d_\lambda\in \Z$, and each $\mathcal{P}_\lambda$ is a simple $\Q$-perverse sheaf on $\C^*$.
+Since $U$ is smooth and $f$ is a proper map, the decomposition theorem of \cite{BBD} yields that the push-forward $Rf_*(\C_U)$ decomposes as where $\Lambda$ is a finite index set, $d_\lambda\in \Z$, and each $\mathcal{P}_\lambda$ is a simple ($\C$-)perverse sheaf on $\C^*$.
 Therefore, to prove Theorem \ref{thmsimple}, it suffices to show the following proposition, which is essentially a special case of the theory of the Mellin transformation developed by Gabber-Loeser \cite{GL}.